Chilipp/sphinx-nbexamples/docs/getting_started.rst

 ---------------------------------
 When converting the examples, the default behaviour is to process the examples as well.
-This is a good possibility if you have an automatic building of the docs (e.g. using readthedocs_) to check that all your examples really work.
+This is a good possibility if you have an automatic building of the docs (e.g. using readthedocs.org_) to check that all your examples really work.
 However, you might not want this for all your notebooks, because it eventually takes a lot of time to process all the notebooks or it requires additional libraries.
 Therefore you can use the ``'preprocess'`` and ``'dont_preprocess'``